Attacking Cooperative Multi-Agent Reinforcement Learning by Adversarial Minority Influence: Method

 We begin by examining mutual information, a commonly employed bilateral influence metric in the c-MARL literature \cite{jaques2019icmlsocialinfluence, wang20192020iclrinfluence, fayad2021influencenips, li2022pmicinfluenceicml}, which captures the relationship between agents.
 For instance, considering social influence \cite{jaques2019icmlsocialinfluence}, the mutual information between the adversary action $a_t^\alpha$ and the influenced victim action $a_{t+1, i}^\nu$ can be expressed as $I(a_t^\alpha; a_{t+1, i}^\nu | s_t, \mathbf{a}_t^\nu)$, where $a_t^\alpha$ denotes the action taken by adversary $\alpha$ at time $t$, and $a_{t+1, i}^\nu$ represents the action taken by the $i^{th}$ victim $\nu$ at time $t+1$.
-Practically, given the unknown nature of victim observation and parameters, the action probability of $a_{t+1, i}^\nu$ is approximated by a DNN parameterized by $\phi$ and trained via a standard supervised learning objective, i.e., $\max_{\phi} \sum_{i=1}^{N^\nu} \sum_{t=0}^{T-1} \log p_\phi(\hat{a}_{t+1, i}^\nu|s_t, \mathbf{a}_{t})$, where $T$ denotes the total timesteps of an episode.
+Since victim observation and parameter is unknown, the action probability of $a_{t+1, i}^\nu$ can be approximated by network $p_\phi$ in a supervised learning objective, \ie, $\max_{\phi} \sum_{i=1}^{\mathcal N^\nu} \sum_{t=0}^{T-1} \log p_\phi(\hat{a}_{t+1, i}^\nu|s_t, \mathbf{a}_{t})$, where $T$ denotes the total timesteps of an episode.
 In the remainder of our paper, we use $\hat{a}$ to signify that the action is predicted, rather than ground truth.

 Although mutual information is capable of characterizing agent-wise influence in c-MARL, it is important to note that \emph{attacks towards c-MARL differ from cooperation due to the fixed nature of victim parameters}, which renders victim actions more challenging to modify compared to those of the adversary.
 To demonstrate the effects of fixed victim policy, we decompose the mutual information between the adversary action $a_t^\alpha$ and a victim agent $a_{t+1, i}^\nu$ as follows: